 The big caveat to a WBV program is that it will take some time to show improvements, but at Blackwood we can incorporate WBV into your Physio Exercise Classes to get the best results for you!

-If you have any further questions about any of the information presented here please feel free to contact Chris or the team at The Physio Clinic.
+If you have any further questions about any of the information presented here please feel free to contact the team at The Physio Clinic.

 The Physio Clinic